amazon-ion/ion-docs/guides/cookbook.md

   - Float
   - Decimal

-The following example illustrates how to read different numeric values in a reader:
+The following example illustrates how to read different numeric values:
 ```Go
 package main